-For families with kids, the Parc Mini-Châteaux in Amboise is a marvelous destination.
+For families with kids, the Mini-Châteaux Park in Amboise is a marvelous destination.
 Set in two hectares of woodlands, the amusement park features more than 40 replicas of Loire châteaux built on a 1/25 scale.
 Children love exploring the kid-sized castles designed with authentic details.

 Accommodation: Where to Stay in the Loire Valley